WEREMSOFT/raylib-wiki-fork/Working-on-macOS.md

 1. Copy the files from raylib/projects/VSCODE to a folder.
 2. Make sure you set the proper paths to your static build of raylib in c_cpp_properties.json and tasks.json (look for fields named <path_to_raylib>).
 This will be specific to your installation of raylib.
+3. Install the extensions named "C/C++" and "CodeLLDB".
-3. Set the default build task to the OSX debug and launch using the OSX debug configuration.
+4. Set the default build task to the OSX debug and launch using the OSX debug configuration.

 # Bundle your app in an Application